ska-telescope/ska-mid-itf-engineering-tools/chrome_extensions/bookmark_updater/README.md

     ![alt text](reload_and_enable_toggle.png)

 ## Additional Notes
-- The extension logs updates to the Chrome DevTools console, which can be accessed via `chrome://extensions/` > "Inspect views" under the Bookmark Updater extension.
+- The extension logs updates to the Chrome DevTools console, which can be accessed via `chrome://extensions/` > "Inspect views" under the Bookmark Updater extension details.
 - If you encounter issues, try reloading the extension from the Chrome Extensions page.
 - The extension does not require any permissions beyond access to bookmarks, ensuring it operates securely and efficiently.